ra7mah/BookStore-DataBase/README.md

 # BookStore-DataBase
-A simple database for a bookstore in saudi arabia.
+A simple database for a bookstore.
 <br/>
 --